PostHog/posthog.com/contents/tutorials/vue-surveys.md

 This is the simplest option.
 PostHog has a variety of [survey templates](/templates?filter=type&value=survey) to choose from, and handles all the display logic and response capture for you.
 You can also customize the questions, branding, and targeting as needed – see our [survey docs](/docs/surveys/creating-surveys) for more details on how to do so.

-To create a survey with a prebuilt UI, go to the [surveys tab](https://app.posthog.com/surveys) and click "New survey".
+To create a survey with a prebuilt UI, go to the [surveys tab](https://us.posthog.com/surveys) in PostHog and click "New survey".

 <ProductScreenshot
   imageLight={ImgSurveyTemplatesLight}